MCAT Noteboard: Enemy or Friend? Tips and Advice ('MCAT Whiteboard')

 Although it’s not exactly the same as laminated graph paper, some students just purchase a small whiteboard ($6-$10) and fine point marker (Staedtler; $2-$4 each) from Walmart, Staples or Office Depot.
-Others would get a local photocopy shop to laminate some 8.5” x 14” graph paper.
+However since a whiteboard is not always easy to clean, others would get a local photocopy shop to laminate some 8.5” x 14” graph paper.
 Some students just don’t want to get used to doing calculations on paper!

 Kaplan and Princeton Review provide a noteboard simulation for their MCAT students.

-MCAT-prep.com includes a noteboard with a Staedtler marker for Home Study packages.
+MCAT-prep.com includes a noteboard with a Staedtler marker for its home study MCAT prep packages.
 You can also purchase the MCAT Noteboard on Amazon.com for $19.99 or less (available separately).

 How can I optimize the use of my MCAT simulation noteboard at home?